Events and Conferences

 Would Jesus Eat Frybread?

 WJEF is a Native Student Conference for those who are asking questions like “What does it mean to be Native and be a Christian?” and “How does my Native language, culture, world view and perception of time affect my relationship with Jesus?”
-InterVarsity’s Native Ministries sponsors WJEF? with The Nations Movement and The Calvin Institute of Christian Worship.
+InterVarsity’s Native Ministries sponsors WJEF? with The Cru Nations Movement.

 Learn More: